Singapore raises risk alert for novel coronavirus to Orange

 Liew Wei Li, director of schools at the Ministry of Education, said schools will suspend inter-school and external activities till the end of the March school holidays with immediate effect.

-Preschools and social and eldercare services will also limit the number of visitors to their premises.
+As to when the DORSCON may be downgraded back to Yellow or Green, Mr Gan said it would depend on several factors, such as if the authorities are able to contain the cases and determine the sources of infection for known cases.

-“As a general good practice, we advise people not to shake hands during this period, but adopt alternative greetings,” Mr Gan said.
+"As a general good practice, during this period particularly, instead of a handshake, try alternative ways of greeting one another," Mr Gan said.

-MOH's statement noted that such measures will only be effective in containing the spread of the virus if individuals also play their part.
-The ministry urged individuals to practice good personal hygiene, calling it “the most effective method” to prevent transmission.
+MOH noted that such measures will only be effective in containing the spread of the virus if individuals also play their part.
+The ministry urged individuals to practise good personal hygiene, calling it "the most effective method" to prevent transmission.

-People who are unwell should stay home and wear a mask if they must go out, such as to see a doctor, MOH said.
+Despite the raised alert however, the authorities' advisory for mask use remains the same: individuals who are not ill should not use them, while those who are should do so.